-Top chat shows what viewers are likely to value and interact with based on various signals, such as the chat text, handle text, channel name text, avatar, and video.
+Top chat shows what viewers are likely to value and interact with.
+What appears in Top chat is based on various signals, including the chat text, handle text, channel name text, avatar, and video.

 Top chat may not show content that YouTube detects viewers are not likely to value or interact with.
-This can include comments that are detected as potentially inappropriate, spam, or impersonation, based on a variety of signals, such as the chat text, commenter channel name text or handle text, avatar, and channel moderation settings.
+This can include comments that are detected as potentially inappropriate, spam, or impersonation may not show in Top chat.
+Detection is based on a variety of signals, such as the chat text, commenter channel name text or handle text, avatar, and channel moderation settings.

 Live chat badges

-Emojis are small pictures that can express an emotion, idea, and more.
-Anyone can use a large number of emoji, and creators can make custom emojis that are available as a channel membership perk.
+Emoji are small pictures that can express an emotion, idea, and more.
+Anyone can use a large number of emoji, and creators can make custom emoji that are available as a channel membership perk.

 Add emoji to your comment or message

-On mobile: While writing a chat message, tap to add a YouTube emojis or the emoji icon on your device’s keyboard to add emojis from your device's operating system.
+On mobile: While writing a chat message, tap to add a YouTube emoji or the emoji icon on your device’s keyboard to add emoji from your device's operating system.

-On desktop: While writing a chat message, tap Add Emoji.
+On a computer: While writing a chat message, tap Add Emoji.

 Add a YouTube Emote to your comment or message

 YouTube emotes are a set of static images that are only available on YouTube and can only be used in live chat and comments.
-These emotes are created by a diverse set of artists for you to use to express your feelings or ideas and can be found in the emoji picker above the standard emoji set.
+These emotes are created by a diverse set of artists for you to use to express your feelings or ideas.
+They can be found in the emoji picker above the standard emoji set.

 On mobile: While writing a chat message, tap to add a YouTube emote.

-On desktop: While writing a chat message or comment, tap to add a YouTube emote.
+On a computer: While writing a chat message or comment, tap to add a YouTube emote.